California DMV unveils redesigned driver's licenses, new security features

 While adding features, the DMV said the new cards will no longer have a magnetic strip on the back.
 The agency first announced licenses with magnetic strips in 1989, with cards being released the following year, according to the Los Angeles Times.

-The DMV annoucned that fees for the new licenses remains at $45, while ID cards are $39.
+The DMV announced that fees for the new licenses remain at $45, while ID cards are $39.